 - Year 2 child

-At Forty Hill, we believe that the use of manipulatives is fundamental in supporting children to bridge the gap from the abstract to the tangible.
-At Forty Hill, children first gain a conceptual understanding through the use of practical equipment before representing problems pictorially.
+Throughout their maths lessons, children are supported in mastering their mathematical knowledge at all levels of learning.
+We believe that using concrete, pictorial and abstract approaches to teaching are fundamental in supporting children to bridge the gap from the abstract to the tangible.
+Children first gain a conceptual understanding through the use of practical equipment before representing problems pictorially, including bar models and part-whole models.
 The use of manipulatives enables children to gain a secure understanding of maths which can be used to support their use of written methods.

 “Manipulatives help us to understand what the number means which means that we can work things out easier and can answer questions with confidence without hesitating”

-- Year 4 children
+- Year 4 child